Rishimithan10/rishi-sample/README.md

 # rishi-sample
-This is my first repository
+This is my first repository.(Rishi)